Reliable Linearized Phase Retrieval for Near-Field Antenna Measurements with Truncated Measurement Surfaces: Transformation of Drone-Based Data with Partial Coherence

 Despite the similarity of the probe arrays at first glance, the results in Fig.\,\ref{fig:ALUTSA_proberesults}(b) obtained for the probe in Fig.\,\ref{fig:probe_arrays}(b) are significantly worse for the solvers operating on incomplete phase information.
 Looking closer at the probe arrays, it becomes evident that the second probe array does not provide phase difference information along the horizontal direction for each polarization\,---\,only in vertical direction.
 In contrast, the array in Fig.\,\ref{fig:probe_arrays}(a) provides connections in horizontal and vertical direction via its $\SI{45}{\degree}$-rotated array elements.
 This seemingly minor difference may have considerable impact on the performance of a variety of phase retrieval solvers, not limited to the discussed linearized formulation.
 We conclude from this observation that the advance on either the algorithmic or the measurement part alone is not sufficient for improved phase retrieval techniques for NFFFTs.
 Both aspects have to be considered at the same time, and understanding their interaction is vital in order to attain solutions for truly reliable phase retrieval.

 A clearer picture of the impact of the choice of probe and the achievable improvements when adding the zero-measurements can be gained from Fig.\,\ref{fig:ALUTSA_proberesults_SNR_sweep}.

-For a fixed sampling ratio of $m/n\approx 3$ (a reasonable choice, see Fig.~\ref{fig:ALUTSA_proberesults}), $20$ random noise realizations have been considered for a varying SNR.
+For a fixed sampling ratio of $m/n\approx 3$ , $20$ random noise realizations have been considered for a varying SNR.
 As the additional measurements have not been seen to improve the comparison solver, the approach \enquote{LCs+0} was excluded from this SNR study.
 Also, the pure phaseless solver~\eqref{eq:phaseless_main} was excluded due to its complete lack of successful phase retrieval for the considered scenario.
 Depicted is the minimum, maximum and arithmetic average of the relative NF error which was obtained for each SNR value, drawn with dashed lines and a solid curve, respectively.
 In Fig.\,\ref{fig:ALUTSA_proberesults_SNR_sweep}, the suppression of the artificial null space improves the noise robustness of the linearized solver, until at larger SNR values the maximal accuracy is limited.
 Enforcing a zero field on the measurement-free regions ultimately yields an unphysical condition, which cannot be fulfilled exactly by the equivalent sources.
 However, this limitation does only become relevant once the noise-induced errors decrease below this particular level of precision.
 The overall insufficient performance of the probe array of Fig.\,\ref{fig:probe_arrays}(b) does not improve notably when introducing the artificial null samples.
 The lack of horizontally directed phase differences for either polarization makes the approach far more sensitive to noise and other issues, e.g., the additional null space, can be considered secondary.
 This casts doubts at the general applicability of multi-probe solutions for phaseless NF measurements reported in literature, whose array elements are mostly placed in one dimension only~\cite{Costanzo.2005,Paulus.2017b,Paulus.2017,Sanchez.2020}.